A Letter to the Jewish Teenagers of the World – From a Former Jewish Teenager

 When I started going to Sunday school at Tree of Life Synagogue, I was proud to be Jewish.
 When I started attending Emma Kaufmann Camp (a Jewish summer camp run by the JCC of Greater Pittsburgh), I was proud to be Jewish.
 When I visited the Holocaust memorials in Israel and Washington DC, I was proud to be Jewish.
 When I became a brother of Alpha Epsilon Pi Fraternity at Ohio University, I was proud to be Jewish.
 When I moved back to my home in Pittsburgh to become the Regional Director of KMR BBYO, I was proud to be Jewish.
 When I began my work in a family accounting firm in Pittsburgh, I was proud to be Jewish.
 And now, after a hate-filled coward entered my synagogue and murdered 11 friends and members of my community, I HAVE NEVER BEEN MORE PROUD TO BE JEWISH.

-The morning of October 27th, I was in my living room studying for the CPA exam when I heard sirens driving by my house.
+The morning of October 27th, I was in my living room when I heard sirens driving by my house.
 If you know Squirrel Hill, you know it is so unusual to hear sirens because it is a very peaceful, quiet neighborhood, especially on Shabbat mornings since Squirrel Hill is known to be, “the heartbeat of Jewish life in Pittsburgh.”
 I remember wondering if there was a fire or something serious nearby, but didn’t think much of it until I received a text from my father.

 “Andrew,” he wrote,” Where are you?”
 Followed by, “There is an active shooter at Tree of Life.
 People are dead.”